JodyMurray/my-api/README.md

 * Back in Heroku in the deploy tab: Select the Deployment Method (GitHub), select the project repository name from Github, and connect.
 Next in the Manual deploy section, choose the Master Branch, then click Deploy Branch.

-* Once Complete, click "Open App" to view.
+* Once complete, click "Open App" to view.

 ## **Credits**